DesignSparkRS/ESDK/software/test/README.md

 -----END OPENSSH PRIVATE KEY-----
 ```

+E.g.:

+``$ nano ~pi/.ssh/id_rsa``

+Then cut and paste the above text into the file, save and exit.

-This is a deploy key, that provides access to the GitHub repo from the Pi, while
+This sets up a deploy key, that provides access to the GitHub repo from the Pi,
-it remains in private mode.
+while it remains in private mode.

-Then execute the following commands:
+Then execute the following series of commands:

 ```
 $ sudo apt update && sudo apt dist-upgrade

 $ sudo apt install git python3-venv

-$ got clone git@github.com:DesignSparkrs/ESDK.git
+$ git clone git@github.com:DesignSparkrs/ESDK.git

 $ cd ESDK/software/test